The below Health Guarentee and contract is exactly what you will receive with your puppy:

 WHAT I DO NOT COVER:

 The new owner understands that it is common for pup’s appetites’ to drop when they transition to a new home.
 Their possible aversion to food is not because they don't know how to eat but because they are not yet comfortable in their new home.
 If they go long enough without eating or don’t eat enough for a period of time their carbohydrate level could fall to a dangerous level and they could have a hypoglycemia attack.
-Although this is rare for Standard size pups i have seen it.
 It is therefore YOUR responsibility to see that they get enough carbohydrates to prevent this.
 I do not cover hypoglycemia because it is preventable with minimal care.
 (See care instructions for prevention of hypoglycemia.)

 Please understand that until your puppy is fully immunized, they are susceptible to the above diseases and others brought in on the feet, from other animals, carried by insects, at puppy parks and out in your yard.
 The cost for care of these diseases could well exceed the cost of your puppy, so the new owner needs to take heed that they do not unnecessarily expose their puppy to these things.
 I will not cover viruses, bacteria, or parasite that are picked up after the puppy leaves my house.